 Mix with melted butter and spread into the base of a greased 20cm springform tin and bake for about 10 minutes.
 Then leave this to cool as you work on the vegan cheesecake magic.

 2. Make the vegan cheesecake mix

 This bit is really simple.
-Blend all of the cheesecake mix ingredients in a high-speed blender, like this Vitamix, until really nice and smooth.
+Blend all of the cheesecake mix ingredients which includes the vegan cream cheese and tofu in a high-speed blender, like this Vitamix, until really nice and smooth.
 And when I say smooth, I mean smooth.
 The smoothest smooth you could imagine.
 You may struggle to achieve this if you haven’t got a good blender.
 If this is the case then I am sorry, you really need to get your hands on one.
-Either buy one on your partners/best friends/parents credit card and hope they don’t notice, or steal one from a friend.
+Either buy one on your partner/best friend/parents’ credit card and hope they don’t notice, or just steal your mate’s one.

 3. Leave the baked vegan cheesecake to cool

 The first cooling period starts in the oven.
 Just turn off the heat and leave it inside the oven for a few hours.
-This way the mix well set nicely.
+This way the mix will set nicely.